top of page

 THE FOUR DOMAINS OF RESILIENCE

-Emotional resilience refers to the capacity to recover from emotional disruption — to feel strongly without being hijacked, to regulate reactivity without suppression.
-The HeartMath research is particularly focused here, because the emotional domain is identified as the one that most commonly leaks energy in most people.
-Reactive emotional patterns impose a chronic physiological cost that compounds over time.
+Emotional resilience refers to the capacity to recover from emotional disruption — to feel strongly without being hijacked, to regulate reactivity through flexible engagement rather than suppression (Grol & De Raedt, 2020).
+Research suggests that effective regulation isn't about controlling emotions — it's about staying present with them long enough to process and move through them.
+HeartMath's research is particularly focused here, identifying reactive emotional patterns as imposing a chronic physiological cost that compounds over time.

 Without a change in the inputs from the body to the brain, especially those from the heart, a new baseline cannot be established.